danielgindi/DGKeyboardScrollHandler/README.md

 A helper to handle scrolling your UITableView or UIScrollView when the keyboard appears (iOS / ObjC)

-This was originally in my other repository https://github.com/danielgindi/drunken-danger-zone/

 ## Me
 * Hi!
 I am Daniel Cohen Gindi.
 Or in short- Daniel.